 LR 1006.
-PAYMENT OF FILING FEE IN INSTALLMENTS; DENIAL OF PETITIONS UNDER 28 U.S.C. § 1930(f).
+PAYMENT OF FILING FEE IN INSTALLMENTS; DENIAL OF PETITION UNDER 28 U.S.C. § 1930(f).

-- (a) An Aapplications for permission to pay filing fees in installments by an individuals must provide that an initial payment will be made within two (2) five (5) business days after filing the petition, and the balance of the filing fee will be paid in accordance with the order approving payment of filing fee in installments.
-The bankruptcy fee schedule is posted on the court's website, and it will have a breakdown of the authorized installment payment amounts.
-If a request is made to make payments differently, it must be supported by an affidavit describing special circumstances. - (b) If a petition under 28 U.S.C. § 1930(f) is denied, the debtor will be deemed to have applied for installment payments under section (a) above as of the date of denial.
+- (a) An application for permission to pay filing fees in installments by an individual must provide that an initial payment will be made within five (5) business days after filing the petition, and the balance of the filing fee will be paid in accordance with the order approving payment of filing fee in installments.
+The bankruptcy fee schedule is posted on the court's website, and it will have a breakdown of the authorized installment payment amounts. - (b) If a petition under 28 U.S.C. § 1930(f) is denied, the debtor will be deemed to have applied for installment payments under section (a) above as of the date of denial.